 The number of devices available for schools, colleges and other FE institutions to order through the Get help with technology service reflects the number of laptops and tablets DfE estimates are needed by each school or college.
 This calculation is based on free school meals data/free meal data and an estimate of the number of devices a school or college already has and private device ownership.
 If a school, college, other FE institution, trust or LA requires additional devices, they can contact DfE and more devices can be made available.

 These devices are in addition to those DfE provided during the 2020 summer term to LAs and trusts for children, families and young people most in need.

 The DfE does not hold centrally recorded information on the onward distribution to families, children and young people.
-DfE has advised that devices and routers are to be used to support disadvantaged children and young people who are otherwise unable to access remote education.
+DfE has advised that devices are to be used to support disadvantaged children and young people who are otherwise unable to access remote education.